Graphic design for social media

 Tipovi razlicitih kompozicija dizajna

 • Font size: Remember, people are viewing this on their phones.
-The text must be large enough to be read without straining.
+The text must be large enough to read without straining.

-How to design for Instagram: Step-by-step guide
+How to design for Instagram: A step-by-step guide

-Step 1: Determine the goal and format
+Step 1: Define the goal and format

 Before you even open a design tool, ask yourself: What do I want this post to achieve?